 In celebration of Women’s History Month, Carla Gamble has curated an outstanding local lineup of ladies in our city’s vibrant R&B and soul scene.
 Enjoy performances from musicians Jada Lee, Natalie Imani, Tata Sherise, poetic soul queen Evita Colon, Queen of the Pen (Valerie McNear), Naima the Poet, DJ Queen Yaszy, and a special performance by Carol Riddick.

-On 3/22/25, Philadelphia Yearly Meeting of Friends (Quakers) holds a Thread Gathering on Quaker climate witness here at Friends Center.
-It will also be their first time doing a hybrid version of a thread gathering.
+On 3/22/25, Philadelphia Yearly Meeting of Friends (Quakers) was going to hold a Thread Gathering on Quaker climate witness here at Friends Center.
+It was going to be their first time doing a hybrid version of a thread gathering.
+However, the gathering was postponed.
+This post will be updated, or a new posted published, when the new date is available.

 The gathering starts at 9 am with worship.
 Programs run from 9:30 am to 4 pm.